Rynji/Rynji.github.io/_projects/2020-10-01-baby-builder.md

 ----

 The first iteration started out with a simple interactive prototype.
-Based on the test results of this prototype a new design was created and delivered to me(?).
+Based on the test results of this prototype a new design was created and delivered to me.
 You can see some frame elements carrying over in the screenshots of the first and second prototype below.
 The first prototype was pretty limited so most elements were created from scratch while implementing the final design.

 <div class="gallery" data-columns="2">
     <img src="/images/projects/baby-builder/unity/bb-initial-prototype.PNG">